RuneRost/Astro-RT/README.md

 >📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.

 ## Results

+Following plots show a comparison of the predictions of surrogate models and numerical reference for a random sample from the test set

 Our model achieves the following performance on :